Risultati per {phrase} ({results_count} of {results_count_total})

 Key words: Robin A.J.
 Eady, long last survivor in dialysis and transplantation, academic dermatologist, Belding H Scribner

-Sorry, this entry is only available in Italian.
+Sorry, this entry is only available in Italiano.

 Il Professore Robin A. J. Eady

 Il Times del primo settembre 2017 alla pagina 54 – a chiusura di un lunghissimo necrologio – scrive “Professor Robin Eady, MBE, dialysis pioneer and dermatologist was born on November 29, 1940.
 He died on August 2, 2017, from complications after heart surgery, aged 76” (1).
-Sic transit gloria mundi
+Sic transit gloria mundi.

-Sorry, this entry is only available in Italian.
+Sorry, this entry is only available in Italiano.

 Con l’augurio che tutti i nefrologi di ‘seconda e terza generazione’ possano continuare a ricordarlo e a lui ispirarsi nella quotidiana attività.